decentdao/fractal-docs/proposals/vote.md

 ---
-description: Vote on a DAO Proposal
+description: Vote on a Safe Proposal
 ---

 ## Overview